eclair-29/app-/readme.md

    * Breakpoint Sass
    * Saasy Maps

-Install bower components via typing in the terminal or command line `npm install` on your project folder.
+Install bower components via typing in the terminal or command line `bower install` on your project folder.
+**Note:** you can bypass npm and bower installation process seperately and install it in one go by typing in `npm install && bower install`

 **More Information:** Documentation: [The Skuld Builder](https://www.facebook.com/miguel.dechavez.3)